 If you have not yet been accepted, you should request the Freshman Contingency Addendum.
-When signed with your housing contract, this allows you to cancel your housing contract (should you not be accepted to the University of Florida) by sending proof of non-acceptance to the Luxury Residence Hall Office by February 20, 2018.
-Since students applying for Fall 2019 admission will be notified regarding acceptance in February 2018 this addendum gives you two weeks to let us know if you are not accepted.
+When signed with your housing contract, this allows you to cancel your housing contract (should you not be accepted to the University of Florida) by sending proof of non-acceptance to the Luxury Residence Hall Office by February 13, 2019.
+Since students applying for Fall 2019 admission will be notified regarding acceptance in February 2019, this addendum gives you five days to let us know if you are not accepted.

 Due to the high demand for the luxury halls, we do not recommend waiting to apply for University of Florida off campus housing until after you receive your acceptance.
 The most popular room sizes are often booked before that time.
 If you have signed a Freshman Contingency and provide proof of non-acceptance, any pre-paid deposits will be fully refunded.
 For complete details on the Freshman Contingency, please request one from a Housing Specialist by calling 352-376-6223.